 Alaska Peninsula National Wildlife Refuge

-Sandwiched between Becharof National Wildlife Refuge to the north and Izembek National Wildlife Refuge to the south, Alaska Peninsula National Wildlife Refuge is the most scenically diverse of the refuges that line Bristol Bay.
-The interplay of volcanic activity with shoreline erosion and glacial scour has created breathtakingly dramatic landscape at this 3.5 million-acre refuge whose features range from active volcanoes and towering mountain peaks to rolling tundra and rugged, wave-battered coastlines.
+Situated between the Becharof National Wildlife Refuge to the north and Izembek National Wildlife Refuge to the south, Alaska Peninsula National Wildlife Refuge is the most scenically diverse of the refuges that line Bristol Bay in Southwest Alaska.

-Within the refuge is Mount Veniaminof, one of Alaska's most active volcanoes, erupting as recently as 1995.
-The summit crater of this massive volcano is 5.2 miles in diameter and contains a 25-square mile cupped ice field - the most extensive crater glacier in North America with an active volcanic vent in its center.
+Within the refuge is Mount Veniaminof, one of Alaska's most active volcanoes.
+The summit crater of this massive volcano is 5.2 miles in diameter and contains a 25-square mile cupped ice field - the largest crater glacier in North America.